 It is incredibly important that we not let the shame, stigma, and overwhelming grief that accompanies this disorder impede the awareness, detection, prevention, and treatment of this illness.
 The work that Annie has done in this field has transformed Missouri law; bringing focus, attention, and education around eating disorders.

 When Annie first started her advocacy journey, eating disorders had never been discussed at the Capitol, and the understanding that eating disorders are serious, complex illnesses was minimal.
 Legislators would pat their bellies and say "Maybe I should have an eating disorder."
-The oblivion and lack of knowledge was clear.
-Thankfully, the awareness and understanding of eating disorders has grown, and many legislators have become educated and compassionate about this issue.
+The oblivion and lack of knowledge were clear.
+Thankfully, the awareness and understanding of eating disorders have grown, and many legislators have become educated and compassionate about this issue.
 All are shocked by the incidence and mortality rate associated with eating disorders.
 As eating disorder awareness has expanded, people are much more likely to know someone who has been affected.
 However, much work remains to be done in educating medical staff, schools, families, and insurance companies on this deadly, stigmatized illness.